MNoichl/philroberta/README.md

-# philroberta
+# philroBERTa

-philroberta, a language model for the analysis of philosophical macro history after 1900
+This is a standin-repo, where we will publish code & resources for the PhilroBERTa project.